bdecoder/Bash/README.md

 # Bash
 All my bash projects

 ## Wipe.sh
-Wipe.sh permet de totalement ''tuer'' un ordinateur.
+Wipe.sh allows you to totally "kill" a computer.

-Lors de l'éxecution de ce script, plusieurs choses vont arriver:
+When running this script, several things will happen:
-1) extinction de toute communication réseau
+1) Turning off all network communication
-2) bloquage de tout les ports
+2) Blocking of all ports
-3) désactivation des ports usb lors du reboot
+3) Disabling the USB ports during reboot
-4) désactivation de tout mode de communication avec la machine
+4) disabling any mode of communication with the machine
-5) désactivation de la fonction de mise en veille
+5) Disable the sleep function
-6) wipe de tout les dossiers importants (4 tours)
+6) wipe all important files (4 rounds)
-7) mise en place d'un redémarage automatique lors du boot de l'ordinateur
+7) Setting up an automatic restart when booting the computer
-8) extinction de l'ordinateur
+8) Computer shutdown

-Pour installer ce script, il faudra lancer cette commande:
+To install this script, you will need to run this command:

 `sudo apt install shred xinput xset ufw nmcli -y`